bobbylight/TokenMakerMaker/readme.txt

      - The full path to javac (javac.exe on Windows).
 If TMM is launched with a JDK instead of just a JRE, this should be pre-filled in.
        Otherwise, you'll have to specify one yourself.
-If this is left blank, then TMM will generate the .flex file for your TokenMaker, but it will not be able to generate the .java, and it won't be able to launch the "preview" editor to try out your TokenMakerMaker.
+If this is left blank, then TMM will generate the .flex and .java files for your TokenMaker, but it will not be able to generate the corresponding class file, and it won't be able to launch the "preview" editor to try out your TokenMaker.
+       In this case you'll be notified when clicking "Generate" about the need to configure the javac location to use this functionality.

      - "Source output directory" is where TokenMakerMaker will place the generated .flex and .java files.
 You can point this directly to a